 As we drove down the switchbacks of Berthoud Pass I pointed out Winter Park ski hill to my friend Lynn.
 We both looked at the little ant-like people coming down the runs and kept driving.
-Even though Colorado has had one of their best early snow seasons that had everyone flocking to the slopes in December, I still wasn’t interested.
+Even though Colorado has had one of its best early snow seasons that had everyone flocking to the slopes in December, I still wasn’t interested.
 I am one of the few people who live in Colorado that doesn’t like downhill skiing.

-However, I too was excited by all of the early Colorado snow as we passed through Winter Park on our way to Snow Mountain Ranch for our girl’s weekend.
+However, I too was excited by all of the early Colorado snow as we passed through Winter Park on our way to YMCA Snow Mountain Ranch for our girl’s weekend.
 For those who don’t like lift lines, the YMCA’s 5,000 acres outside of Winter Park is the perfect place for a winter playground.
 All of this early snow meant that the Colorado dog sledding season was also in full swing at the Ranch!

 Even though I’m not a downhill skier, that doesn’t mean I don’t like to get out and play in the snow!
 I love winter adventure activities!
-In fact I got hooked on the sport of dog sledding when I was in Fairbanks Alaska last winter.
+In fact, I got hooked on the sport of dog sledding when I was in Fairbanks Alaska last winter.
 Any chance I have to get on a sled and mush the dogs I do it!
 Since skiing dominates in the mountains, not many people are aware of the great Colorado dog sledding that we have just a short 2-hour drive from Denver!

 Colorado Dog Sledding At Snow Mountain Ranch

-Too Mush Fun
+Too “Mush” Fun

-Nothing makes me happier than when I can introduce a new adventure to people, and it’s even more of a bonus when I can help them check something off their bucket list!
+Nothing makes me happier than when I can introduce a new adventure to people, and it’s even more of a bonus when I can help them check something off their bucket lists!
 Even though I had been dog sledding before, my girlfriends Lynn and Rachel hadn’t.
-I was excited their first mushing experience!
+I was excited about their first mushing experience!

-At first I was a little worried that the ride would be just a simple sit-in-sled ride.
+At first, I was a little worried that the ride would be just a simple sit-in-sled ride.
 I was happy to learn that the Ranch had special sleds where the rider could stand and hold on, getting a real feel for what it’s like to be a musher.
 There is a balance and athleticism to mushing; it’s not simply a ride.
 Once I got the chance to mush my own team in Alaska, I knew I could never go back to simply sitting in a sled and riding!
 So I was excited that Lynn and Rachel would get to experience the ‘real feel’ of Colorado dog sledding.

 Each of us did a short dog sled ride with Steve, which consisted of a 2-mile route (15 minutes) through the evergreens and freshly fallen snow.
 Steve still had ultimate control of the sled, but I was able to learn the commands, stand and get a feel for the turns and bumps, as well as get a better vantage point of the team and how they work together.